near/boilerplate-template-keypom/README.md

 Usage
 =====

+Start your frontend in development mode:

+    npm run dev

-Start your frontend:
+Start your frontend in production mode:

-    npm start
+    npm run start

 Exploring The Code
 ==================